SciML/Catalyst.jl/docs/src/model_creation/conservation_laws.md

 # [Working with conservation laws](@id conservation_laws)
-Catalyst contain specialised functionality to work with *conserved quantities*, i.e. species quantities which are conserved throughout e.g. a simulation.
-This functionality is both automatically utilised by Catalyst (e.g. to [remove singular Jacobians during steady state computations](@ref homotopy_continuation_conservation_laws)), but also something that is available for the user to utilise directly (e.g. to [improve simulation performance](@ref ode_simulation_performance_conservation_laws)).
+Catalyst can detect, and eliminate for differential-equation based models, *conserved quantities*, i.e. linear combinations of species which are conserved via the chemistry.
+This functionality is both automatically utilised by Catalyst (e.g. to [remove singular Jacobians during steady state computations](@ref homotopy_continuation_conservation_laws)), but is also available for users to utilise directly (e.g. to potentially [improve simulation performance](@ref ode_simulation_performance_conservation_laws)).

 To illustrate conserved quantities, let us consider the following [two-state](@ref basic_CRN_library_two_states) model:
 ```@example conservation_laws